 In what is.

-Then the fleeting, swift-footed, gold-winged goddess
+Then that fleeting, swift-footed, golden goddess

 Was gone, and I amazed.